ona-li-toki-e-jan-Epiphany-tawa-mi/elephant_veins/README.md

 ## How to install

+You can install it from ContentDB ([https://content.minetest.net/packages/ona-li-toki-e-jan-Epiphany-tawa-mi/elephant_veins](https://content.minetest.net/packages/ona-li-toki-e-jan-Epiphany-tawa-mi/elephant_veins)).

-Place this directory, symlink it, into the mods folder in your Minetest directory.
+Or, you can place this directory, or symlink it, into the mods folder in your Minetest directory.

 ## How to test